 Many Americans prefer to drive from Miami to Florida’s Keys, not only because the drive is not extremely long, but also because this is one of the best road trips in the USA.

 If you land at Miami International Airport, you can rent a car and drive for an hour and a half until you reach Islamorada.
 Travelers who land at Ft.
-Lauderdale-Hollywood International Airport will enjoy a longer road trip.
+Lauderdale-Hollywood International Airport will enjoy a long road trip.

 In case driving is not something you like doing while on vacation, just climb aboard a shuttle bus.
 Greyhound Lines, Keys Shuttle, TransFloridian will take you to your destination in safe and comfortable conditions.